PickZ-org/PickZ/CONTRIBUTING.md

 ### Git Commit Messages

-- Use the present tense ("Add feature" not "Added feature").
-- Use the imperative mood ("Move item to inventory" not "Moves item to inventory").
-- Limit the first line to 72 characters or less.
+- Limit the first line to 72 characters or fewer.
+- Be clear and descriptive in your commit messages.
 - Reference issues and pull requests liberally.

 ### Coding Standards